WestJet: 2022–present: Focus on Western Canada and strategic low-cost plan

 In March 2025, WestJet decided their dedicated freighter network was no longer viable and would not be part of the airlines long-term plans.
 As a result, the airline began the process of ending its dedicated freighter network and focusing their cargo operations on belly cargo.
 At the time, two of the airlines four Boeing 737-800BCF's were in storage, with the other two primarily operating flights for Cargojet on that airlines route between Newark Liberty International Airport to L.F.
 Wade International Airport in Bermuda.
 This decision was also led by Kirsten de Bruijn's (Executive VP of Westjet Cargo) decision to exit WestJet.

+In May 2025, WestJet announced a partnership with Canadian Tire Corporation, under which it would allow customers to link their WestJet Rewards account with Canadian Tire's Triangle Rewards program beginning in 2026.

 In June 2025, WestJet suffered a data breach attack from what they describe as a "sophisticated, criminal third party."
 The data exposed in the breach included names, contact details and travel documents, though no payment information was exfiltrated.
 WestJet made a notice to U.S. residents on September 29, 2025.

-In September 2025, WestJet ordered 60 737 MAX 10 and 7 787-9 Dreamliner aircraft, worth making this the largest-ever Canadian order of Boeing airplanes.
+In September 2025, WestJet ordered 60 737 MAX 10 and 7 787-9 Dreamliner aircraft, the largest-ever Canadian order of Boeing airplanes.

+In January 2026, WestJet announced winter seasonal service from Calgary to São Paulo on the 787, set to commence in November.
+This would form the first link from Western Canada to South America, as well as becoming both WestJet's 100th destination from YYC and their longest route.

+WestJet officially suspended its operations to Cuba on February 9, 2026, alongside other Canadian airlines, due to a severe aviation fuel shortage at Cuban airports.
+Faced with the inability to refuel on-site, the company and its subsidiaries, including Sunwing Vacations, initiated a phased withdrawal by sending empty aircraft from Canada.
+These aircraft carried enough fuel for the round trip in order to repatriate Canadian travelers already on the island.

+On March 3, 2026, the Canadian Transportation Agency imposed administrative penalties totaling $70,000 on WestJet for 35 violations of the Air Passenger Protection Regulations.
+These penalties are linked to the delay and cancellation of flight WS3103 between Calgary and Nanaimo on February 16, 2025.
+The federal agency faulted the airline for failing to provide passengers with reasonable quantities of food and drink, as well as failing to offer them the necessary hotel accommodation and transportation during their overnight wait.

+On August 2, 2026, the airline's flight attendants represented by CUPE went on strike, resulting in all flights being cancelled.
+WestJet announced a tentative agreement with CUPE on the morning of August 3, 2026, and flights resumed that day.
+A vote by union members to ratify this deal remains pending.